Middlewares#

 It's important to understand that every middleware should do one of three things:

-Middlewares are capable of intercepting the field resolver or even not invoke it at all and resolve a different value.
+Middlewares are capable of intercepting the field resolver or even not invoking it at all and resolving a different value.

 An example of how to let the field resolver run and intercept its result: